-Benjamin Franklin at a young age recognized the value of conversation and the importance of cognitive diversity in convening innovative conversations when he founded the Junto Club.
+Benjamin Franklin recognized the value of conversation and the importance of cognitive diversity in convening innovative conversations when he founded the Junto Club almost 300 years ago.

 In 1727, at the age of 21, Benjamin Franklin, who went on to become was one of the founding fathers of the United States founded the Junto Club.